fcsiba/GreenLight/README.md

 3- Install node.js and react-native by running the command "npm install".

 4- Activate Developer Mode on the Android device you wish to run the application on.
-To do this, go to: Settings > System > About phone,      and tap on the Build numberseven times.
+To do this, go to: Settings > System > About phone,      and tap on the Build number seven times.

-5- Enable USB debugging option in the Developer Settings Menu.
+5- Enable USB debugging option in the Developer Settings menu.

 6- Connect your Android device to your PC with a USB cable.